MarcT0K/Franck/DOCS.md

 ### "Federation" graphs

-The "Federation" graphs is provided for Bookwyrm, Friendica, Lemmy, Mastodon, Misskey, Pleroma/Akkoma, and Peertube.
+Available on: Bookwyrm, Friendica, Lemmy, Mastodon, Misskey, Pleroma/Akkoma, and Peertube.

 Most Fediverse software provide an API endpoint such as `api/instance/peers` listing all the ActivityPub servers to which an instance is connected.
 The federation graph represent these connections.